Mellanox/containerized-ovs-forwarder/README.md

 ```
 Now the ovs-forwarder created successfully

+## Prerequisites
+Make sure you have installed all of the following prerequisites on the host machine:
+  - With connection tracking:
+    - openvswitch-2.13 and above
+    - MLNX_OFED_LINUX-5.1-2.3.7.1 and above
+    - kernel-5.7 and above with connection tracking modules

+  - Without connection tracking:
+    - Openvswitch, openvswitch-2.12 and above
+    - MLNX_OFED_LINUX-5.1-2.3.7.1 and above

+## Supported Hardware
+Containerized OVS Forwarder has been validated to work with the following Mellanox hardware:
+- ConnectX-5 family adapters => min FW is 16.28.2006
+- ConnectX-6Dx family adapters => min FW is 22.28.2006

 ## Enable UCTX
 Make sure that you have UCTX_EN enabled in FW configuration
   ```